trifo75/kubernetes-playground/README.md

 * `sysctl net.bridge.bridge-nf-call-iptables`
 * `sysctl net.ipv4.ip_forward`
 * `mount | grep cgroup`
+Or you can use the `misc/pre-flight-check.sh` script to do the same.

 `kubeadm init` still fails.
 The error is: required cgroups disabled